Policies and Procedures

 The editorial staff may update content for typos, numerical, grammar, and minor factual corrections.
 However, there may be no need to note the change.

 Correctable errors involve a significant factual mistake or materially changing the implication or connotation of the reporting.
 Current policy does not cover minor factual errors, such as minor statistical mistakes, inadvertent and immaterial misidentifications, minor inaccuracies in a developing story, or font errors that don’t impair the readers’ understanding of a story.
-Occasionally readers, sources, and former staff members may request content be retracted, changed, altered, removed, or “taken down” for various reasons.
-These requests often occur with recent articles, images, or graphics but may include past or archived works.
+Occasionally, readers, sources, and former staff members may request that content be retracted, changed, altered, removed, or “taken down” for various reasons.
+These requests often occur with recent articles, images, or graphics, but may include past or archived works.
 The editorial staff will evaluate these requests on a case-by-case basis.
 To preserve the integrity and historical accuracy of The Lion’s Roar, the editorial staff strives not to retract, change, alter, remove or “take down” content except when necessary to correct significant factual errors or to protect the safety of sources.
-This policy includes but is not limited to all content, articles, illustrative graphics, and photography that appears on the website, social media accounts, and other outlets affiliated with The Lion’s Roar.
+This policy includes but is not limited to all content, articles, illustrative graphics, and photography that appear on the website, social media accounts, and other outlets affiliated with The Lion’s Roar.

 In most cases, unless the requested change meets the correction criteria noted above, these requests will not be honored.
 However, the editorial staff may determine that the request does indicate a significant factual correction is warranted.
 In that case, the editorial staff will handle it like other corrections described in this policy.

 At The Lion’s Roar, reputation and credibility with readers, viewers, and listeners are of paramount concern.
 The primary goal of The Lion’s Roar is always to be accurate and fair; occasionally, it will present an erroneous assertion of fact.
-Significant errors of truth will be corrected clearly and timely, with appropriate prominence.
+Significant errors of truth will be corrected clearly and promptly, with appropriate prominence.

 Each medium utilized will implement this policy in a manner applicable to its medium.